naverlabseurope/DSBA-T3-1-00/README.md

 ## Deliverable Bonus 1 (5pt)
 - **Table:** On a single task compare task 1 and 2 using several evaluation metrics and interpretability measures from the above (you can use existing implementation for those metrics).
 - **Short report 300 words max** : comment on What is common and different between these models in terms of interpretability and evaluation metrics?
 Does the finetuned model perform better than T5 model who was trained on all tasks together?
-Why would you use on instead of the other?
+Why would you use one instead of the other?

 # Bonus 2 (implement Minimum Bayes Risk Decoding)